GregoryAshton/GregoryAshton.github.io/source/science.md

 ## Selected Presentations

+* Seminar given at the Cardiff Gravity Exploration Institute [Searching and characterizing compact binary coalescence signals: challenges and solutions in real data](pdfs/Cardiff_2024.pdf)

+* Invited colloqium at the IJCLab on [Gravitatational Wave Astronomy: from interferometric strain to astrophysics](pdfs/Gravitational_wave_astronomy_IJCLab.pdf)

+* A presentation I have given at a few schools on [Inferring the properties of gravitational-wave signals using Bayesian Inference](pdfs/GregAshton_GWBayes.pdf)

 * Invited to SEPNet workshop [Equality, Diversity & Inclusion – Revisiting the leaky pipeline – short-term contracts and career planning](https://www.sepnet.ac.uk/he-stem-equality-diversity-inclusion-revisiting-the-leaky-pipeline-short-term-contracts-and-career-planning/).
 My slides are available [here](pdfs/SEPNet-EDI-GA.pdf).

 * Banff workshop [Detection and Analysis of Gravitational Waves in the era of Multi-Messenger Astronomy: From Mathematical Modelling to Machine Learning](http://www.birs.ca/events/2021/5-day-workshops/21w5066/schedule).
 You can find a recording [here](http://www.birs.ca/events/2021/5-day-workshops/21w5066/videos/watch/202111180950-Ashton.html) and my slides [here](pdfs/GregAshton_BIRF2021.pdf).